 A freelance designer from Luxembourg, based in Copenhagen.
 A brand world specialist and type enthusiast.

-Available from July 24th onwards.
+Available for work early 2025.
 Email me if you’d like to work on something together.

 About